vt-vl-lab/cluster/README.md

 ```

 **NOTE:**
-- Please create a new user and set up your own anaconda environment, CUDA and CUDNN are already set up.
+- Please ask Yuliang to create a new user for you.
+And then you can set up your own anaconda environment, CUDA and CUDNN are already set up.
 - The storage of these machines are not shared.
 - Questions?
 Check [INSTALL_VLLAB.md](https://github.com/vt-vl-lab/cluster/blob/master/INSTALL_VLLAB.md) first.